 The most successful students have the best attendance.
 If students are not present in school they cannot learn.
-The target for each Year 12 students is 95% attendance.
-All Sixth Form students are required to register at 8.40 am in their tutor room.
-If they arrive after 8.40 am and before 8.50 am they will be entered as late by the Form Tutor.
-All students who arrive after 8.50 am must sign in on the 'Late Sheet' designated for their year group.
-If a student arrives after 9.30 am, or is absent for the whole day, they must bring a written explanation signed by a parent or carer.
+The target for each Year 12 student is 95% attendance.
+All Sixth Form students are required to register at 11:00am in their tutor room.
+Students will have lessons prior to 11:00am which will be registered and attendance to all subjects will be recorded separately to registration.
+If they arrive after 11:00am, they will be entered as late by the Form Tutor.
+If a student is absent for the whole day, they must bring a written explanation signed by a parent or carer.
 Lateness without reasonable explanation will incur a formal detention.